Intercontinental Exchange Inc. (ICE) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 42.92 million shares valued at $4.95 billion.
 The investor’s holdings represent 7.64% of the ICE Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 36.68 million shares valued at $4.23 billion to account for 6.53% of the shares outstanding.
 The other top investors are State Street Corporation which holds 23.52 million shares representing 4.19% and valued at over $2.71 billion, while Capital International Investors holds 4.01% of the shares totaling 22.51 million with a market value of $2.59 billion.

-The stock witnessed a 1.46% loss in the last 1 month and extending the period to 3 months gives it a 1.30%, and is 2.19% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.53% over the week and 1.89% over the month.
+The stock witnessed a -1.71% loss in the last 1 month and extending the period to 3 months gives it a -1.08%, and is -0.83% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.64% over the week and 1.80% over the month.

 Intercontinental Exchange Inc. (ICE) Analyst Forecasts